dougpuob/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability-identifier-naming.rst

 .. option:: ClassConstantHungarianPrefix

     When set to `true` the check will ensure the name will add Hungarian Notation prefix for the given data type.
-The default value is `false`.
+The default value is `Off`.

 For example using values of:

    - ClassConstantCase of ``lower_case``
    - ClassConstantPrefix of ``pre_``
    - ClassConstantSuffix of ``_post``
-   - ClassConstantHungarianPrefix of ``true``
+   - ClassConstantHungarianPrefix of ``On``

 Identifies and/or transforms class constant names as follows: